geneichinose/capstone_project_24_1_report/README.md

 ![svc.lune.jpg](output/svc.lune.jpg)

-<I>To evaluate the classifiers, we simulate 50,000 randomly distributed input features to compute class probabilities using clf.predict_proba(X), (see more below).</I>
+<I>To evaluate the classifiers, we simulate 50,000 randomly distributed input features to compute class probabilities using clf.predict_proba(X), (see more below in the Deployment section).</I>

 ### NN Setup, Training, and Test Results